poseidon/matchbox/README.md

 If you see "Nothing" to boot, try force resetting the client VM.

-Use SSH to connect to a client VM if booting and parsing the cloud-config succeeded.
+Use SSH to connect to a client VM after boot and cloud-config succeed.
 The CLIENT_IP will be visible in the virt-manager console.

     ssh core@CLIENT_IP  # requires ssh_authorized_keys entry in cloud-config

 ### Configuration

-TODO
+The Vagrantfile parses the `config.rb` file for several variables you can use to configure network settings.

 ### Reload